edwardtanguay/template-api-node-express-typescript-es6-modules-json/README.md

 ## lowdb database

-- lowdb was chosen for this template as a database that saves data as human readable test (a JSON file)
+- lowdb was chosen for this template as a simple database that saves data as human-readable text in a JSON file
-- it works well and could be used for e.g. developer tools, etc.
+- it works well and could be used for e.g. local developer tools, etc.
-- but in most cases you will want to replace with with a database such as MySQL, Postgres or MongoDB
+- but in most cases you will want to replace it with a database such as MySQL, Postgres or MongoDB

 ## middleware